Phumbie/nascent-trade/README.md

 - **Services** (`src/services/`): Pure API communication functions

 **Flat Structure Decision:**
-We moved away from atomic design (atoms/molecules/organisms) to a simpler flat structure in `components/`.
+Simpler flat structure in `components/`.
 This decision was made because:
-- The project size doesn't warrant the complexity of a 3-tier hierarchy
 - Easier to locate components when they're not nested
 - Better developer experience with shorter import paths